 I look down at my fists.
 I hadn't realised but I had been clenching so hard that I could feel what's left of my nail beds digging into my palms.

 "I think she is having a panic attack, Detective", the woman who had frantically called the police tries to fill in for my lack of presence.
 But it's not the police that came.
 No not the police, he came, and now there he was attentively staring down at me.
 Just get up and run.
 They can't physically stop me, I did nothing wrong.
 I start to stand but I rise to meet his eyes, and I find myself faltering.
 Not now, can't run now.
 Just breathe.
 In and out, in and out….

 "How can we help?
 What do you want us to do?" an unusual tone of concern fills his voice.
 I take a reassuring deep breathe and attempt to compose myself.

-"Alexandra I think it would be best if we went home now", What?
+"Alexandra I think it would be best if we went home now", his voice settles back into its usual cold tone.
+What?
 But my first outing in three months was going so well.

 "Yes, I think that would be best", I respond in monotone while blankly staring at an unravelling seam on his otherwise flawless black suit.
 I slowly stray towards the exit as the detectives, or Suits as I like to call them, start to converse in hushed tones I can't fathom into words.

 "Alexandra, there's a visitor at the door", a distant and unrecognisable voice calls into my room.